maevadevs/Go-Developer-Advanced/05-Functions/readme.md

   - Do not put `()` around the actual returned values, else compile-time error
 - **We also return any associated errors**
   - **In Go, errors are values**
-  - We use Go's multiple return value support to return an error
+  - We use Go's multiple-return-value-support to return an error
     - This is how error-handling is done in Go
     - **If the function completes succesfully, return `nil` as the error**
     - We check error by comparing it as `err != nil`